GeoSn0w/LoginBoxWidget/README.md

 # LoginBoxWidget
 A Wordpress Conditional Login Box Widget for the Sidebar

+# NOT MAINTAINED ANYMORE!
+Use at your own risk.

 The idea is simple, the plugin adds a widget to the sidebar that can work in two modes.
 If the user is authenticated it shows "Hello <username>" and a button that goes to the user profile settings page, and if the user is not authenticated it will show a button called "Authenticate" that will show the login form if pressed.

 ### Screenshots